 In the fall of 1952, ufologist Albert K. Bender announced the creation of a new research organization, the International Flying Saucer Bureau (IFSB).
-He was also the author of the ufology journal “Space Review” that was released in 1953.
+He was also the author of the ufology journal “Space Review” which was released in 1953.
 West Virginia resident Gray Barker soon offered his assistance to Bender and spoke of the Flatwood Monster case, which he was investigating with Ivan Sanderson.

 Barker was extremely surprised and in early October, he came to Bender with several other IFSB members to try to sort out the situation.
 Bender knew what flying saucers really were, but remained silent.

 Some UFO researchers concluded that Bender was indeed under pressure from government agents while others doubted it.
-Coral Lorenzen, the founder of UFO research APRO, wrote in the bulletin that most likely, the IFSB was funded by Palmer’s magazine who used to write science-fiction stories.
+Coral Lorenzen, the founder of UFO research APRO, wrote in the bulletin that most likely, the IFSB was funded by Palmer’s magazine and used to write science-fiction stories.

 Read also: